WynterJones/wynter-code/_AUDIT/COMPOST.md

 ---

 ## Composted Ideas

+### Screen Studio (Native Screen Recording)
+Native screen recording tool with ScreenCaptureKit integration for audio capture, region selection, and export to MP4/WebM.
+> **Why rejected (2025-12-28):** Too complicated to implement properly with audio sync and ScreenCaptureKit permissions. macOS already has excellent screen recording built-in (Cmd+Shift+5) and dedicated apps like CleanShot X do this better.

+### GIF Screen Recorder
+Region select + GIF export tool for quick screen captures and animations.
+> **Why rejected (2025-12-28):** Too complicated for the benefit.
+Native capture requires complex Rust/ScreenCaptureKit integration.
+Browser-based tools and apps like CleanShot X, Kap, or GIPHY Capture already handle this well.

 ### System-Wide Whispr Flow Clone
 A system-wide speech-to-text tool similar to Whispr Flow.
 Capture voice input from anywhere and have it automatically transcribed and pasted at your cursor position.